Click on the headings (below) to access these common topics more quickly

 Acceptable and Alternative Solutions

 Acceptable Solutions and Verification Methods are developed by MBIE and are available for free from their website.
 These are like standard recipes on how to comply with the performance standards of the Building Code.
 If other designs or building methods are used to achieve performance with the Building Code, these other methods are known as Alternative Solutions.
-At Building Consent application the designer must supply sufficient information to show how they will achieve compliance.
+At Building Consent application the designer must supply sufficient information to show how they will achieve compliance (see MBIE advice on how to show compliance).
 This information will be assessed by the Building Officer who will make a decision as to whether or not compliance with the Building Code will be achieved.
 These ‘stand-alone’ solutions are considered and approved on their individual merits.
 See also Specified Systems, Compliance Schedules & BWOFs.

 Alterations and Additions